Free Consultation: (312) 924-7575

 Of course, not all fires are the fault of a landlord.
 But if you or a loved one was seriously burned and you believe it was caused by a negligent landlord, contact a burn injury attorney as soon as possible.

-In a burn injury lawsuit, the injury victim requests compensation from the responsible party to pay for the losses caused by the accident.
+In a burn injury lawsuit, the injury victim seeks for the responsible party to pay for their losses caused by the accident.
 Typically, claims include economic and non-economic damages.

 Economic Damages